Korean War Legacy Project

 Mararac: Yes.
 That seemed to be very important.

 Interviewer: What would you say were the most difficult or dangerous memories during your duty?
-Have you been possible wounded?
+Have you been possibly wounded?

-Interviewer: So that would be, maybe one instance where you felt slightly in danger but since it’s not, that’s your point?
-There was really no dangers…
+Interviewer: So that would be, maybe one instance where you felt slightly in danger but since it is not, that is your point?
+There were really no dangers?

 Mararac: It was a reality of my work, of my work day.